-- 5.1 (1) A recognized clearing agency or exempt clearing agency must keep books, records and other documents as are necessary to account for the conduct of its clearing, settlement and depository activities, business transactions and financial affairs and must keep those other books, records and documents as may otherwise be required under securities legislation. - (2) The clearing agency must retain the books and records maintained under this section - (a) for a period of seven years from the date the record was made or received, whichever is later, - (b) in a safe location and a durable form, and - (c) in a manner that permits them to be provided promptly to the securities regulatory authority.
+- 5.1 (1) A recognized clearing agency or exempt clearing agency must keep books, records and other documents as are necessary to account for the conduct of its clearing, settlement and depository activities, business transactions and financial affairs. - (2) The clearing agency must retain the books and records maintained under this section - (a) for a period of seven years from the date the record was made or received, whichever is later, - (b) in a safe location and a durable form, and - (c) in a manner that permits them to be provided promptly to the securities regulatory authority.